OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 # Create an OSLC4J project

-The steps below guide you through the necessary steps of creating a Java project with the necessary configurations to develop any OSLC4J adaptor.
+The steps below guide you through the necessary steps of creating a Java project with the necessary configurations to develop any OSLC4J server/client.
 The instructions assume you are using the Eclipse IDE, but should be equally valid for any other development environment.

 In the instructions below, we assume the following parameters, which you will need to adjust for your particular project: